terror/contest-cli/README.md

-# Contest
+# contest-cli

 Command line utility for viewing information about competitive programming contests

-# Commands
+# Arguments

 -h (view list of available command)
--s / --site (contest site to view information about) -l / --list (list of all supported contest sites)
+-s / --site (contest site to view information about)
+-l / --list (list of all supported contest sites)

 # Installation